 - Arbitrary Skepticism: Kryten reverently describes Silicon Heaven, where not only androids but all electronics go when they die, but dismisses the idea of human heaven."Someone just made that up to keep you from all going nuts!"

 - A.I.
-Is a Crapshoot: After three million years tracking down Kryten, Hudzen-10 has become a homicidal killing machine.
+Is a Crapshoot: After three million years tracking down Kryten, Hudzen-10 has worn out his sanity chip and become a homicidal killing machine.

-- Black Comedy: Invoked; Kryten makes a joke that as his adopted owner, Lister will be expected to die with him.
+- Black Comedy: Invoked; Kryten casually remarks that as his adopted owner, Lister will be expected to die with him.
+It turns out to be an unexpected joke.

 - Brick Joke: "But where do all the calculators go?"

-- Brief Accent Imitation: When Rimmer imitates Kryten's manner of speaking, he does a pretty good imitation of Kryten's accent (Chris Barrie is a skilled vocal impressionist).
+- Brief Accent Imitation: When Rimmer imitates Kryten's manner of speaking, he does a pretty good imitation of Kryten's accent and speech pattern (Chris Barrie is a skilled vocal impressionist).

-- Bring My Brown Pants: Rimmer, on Hudzen telling the boys they're all viable targets.Rimmer: Well, it's been a long time since that happened.
+- Bring My Brown Pants: Rimmer, upon Hudzen telling the boys they're all viable targets.Rimmer: Well, it's been a few years since I did that.

 - Crisis of Faith: